 A common kneeling position uses a firm cushion to support the weight of the body.
 See the artwork at the top.
 Special, thick and firm cushions, called zafus, are placed between the legs.
 The buttocks rest on the cushion instead of the heels.
 Finding the right cushion is important.
-You can find zafu meditation cushions for sale online, at the left.
+You can find zafu meditation cushions for sale online.

 3. Kneel With a Stool

 Some meditators prefer to kneel using a meditation bench.
 This is a small stool, usually made of wood.
 The feet and legs slide under or to the sides.
 Knees are on the floor.
 The buttocks sit on the stool or bench.
 It’s important to get the right height.
 If it’s too low, you will slump.
 If it’s too high you will over-arch.
 Getting the correct meditation posture is essential for comfortable and enjoyable meditation.